 - Studies take top priority, but we haven't forgotten that college is a time for fun, friendships and personal growth too.

-- Texas Tech University and the College of Agricultural Sciences and Natural Resources offers dozens of ways for students to join and enjoy our campus community.
+- Texas Tech University and the Davis College of Agricultural Sciences & Natural Resources offers dozens of ways for students to join and enjoy our campus community.

-- More than thirty clubs, organizations and judging teams in CASNR offer chances to meet other students who have similar interests, compete in interscholastic contests, and gain leadership experience.
+- More than thirty clubs, organizations and judging teams in Davis College offer chances to meet other students who have similar interests, compete in interscholastic contests, and gain leadership experience.
 Visit the Student Organizations website for a complete list of student clubs, organizations and judging teams.

 Is Texas Tech too large?
 Will my student be better off at a small school?

-Within the larger Texas Tech institution, the College of Agricultural Sciences and Natural Resources is relatively small.
+Within the larger Texas Tech institution, the Davis College of Agricultural Sciences & Natural Resources is relatively small.
 With an average class size around 30 students, students receive more individualized attention and teachers have flexibility to use different instructional approaches/assignments.

 What do you do to help students adjust?